ryanmavilia/ryanmavilia.github.io/src/pages/blog/2025-04-21-april-insights-breaking-free-phone-addiction.md

 - Traveled San Francisco and had San Tung dry fried chicken wings.
 11/10 would recommend.
 - I started reusing Obsidian and paper notes.
 Still trying to figure out what tooling goes where but realized I would learn that faster by doing more for now and then optimizing later.

+I also released a new photography app that I made with Cursor.
+It's on my Github and while I did publish it to a website it's not fully production ready.

 Overall a pretty fun month and I'm most proud of myself for really pushing through on using things that make my phone less addicting.
 I think that's going to have big payoffs moving forward.
 Hope to have more next month! :)